datarobot-oss/terraform-aws-dr-infra/README.md

 Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `nvidia-device-plugin` helm chart from the `https://nvidia.github.io/k8s-device-plugin` repo into the `nvidia-device-plugin` namespace.

 This helm chart is used to expose GPU resources on nodes intended for GPU workloads such as the default `gpu` node group.

 #### IAM Policy
 Not required

+### Helm Chart - nvidia-gpu-operator
+#### Toggle
+- `nvidia_gpu_operator` to install the `nvidia-gpu-operator` helm chart

+#### Description
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `gpu-operator` helm chart from the `https://helm.ngc.nvidia.com/nvidia` repo into the `gpu-operator` namespace.

+This helm chart is used to manage NVIDIA drivers, the Kubernetes device plugin for GPUs, the NVIDIA Container Runtime, and various other NVIDIA GPU-related operations.

+#### IAM Policy
+Not required